South Africa 6-2 Malawi: Banyana Banyana cruise to final in style | Goal.com

 15 minutes from time, Magaia netted her treble and Banyana's sixth as Tabitha Chawinga's late effort three minutes later only counted as a consolation goal for the Malawians.

-The result handed South Africa a seventh successive final appearance but shattered Malawi's dream of a maiden final spot.
+The result handed South Africa an eighth successive final appearance but shattered Malawi's dream of a maiden final spot.

-Having advanced, Banyana Banyana will go up against final debutants Botswana in the final on Saturday and will seek to avenge their 2020 Olympic Qualifying elimination against the Mares.
+Having advanced, Banyana Banyana will go up against final debutants Botswana on Saturday and will seek to avenge their 2020 Olympic Qualifying elimination against the Mares.